RGB-Outl4w/ThePixelsAutoReloaded/README.md

 ![ThePixelsLogo](https://mirror.xyz/_next/image?url=https%3A%2F%2Fimages.mirror-media.xyz%2Fpublication-images%2FmeaTxrGmWq8Yt_3FTIsoH.png&w=3840&q=75)

 # ⚠️ ATTENTION ⚠️
-Devs have recently stated that using an autoclicker OR a similar script is not safe!
+Devs havestated that using an autoclicker OR a similar script is not safe!
 This probably means that using those is now bannable or at least punishable.
 Use at your own risk.

 ## ❗ Dev Note
 It is recommended to use this script with [**Telegram Desktop**](https://desktop.telegram.org/), as the **Telegram Web** can sometimes reject executing scripts and return an error.
 I do not provide support for any errors, encountered while trying to execute the script in **Telegram Web**.
 All the issues threads connected to **Telegram Web** will be closed.